IIIF/awesome-iiif/readme.md

 - [IIIF Image API live demo](http://yenda.tools/en/iiif-api-demo-en/) Learn about the structure of a IIIF URL through manipulating the parameters and seeing the results in a live demo.
 - [IIIF Implementation Guide](http://iiif.io/assets/acc_implementation_guide_011017.pdf)  A step-by-step walkthrough of how to implement IIIF.
-- [IIIF Quick Start Guide](http://iiif.io/technical-details/) is a quick overview of how you might get started with implementing various IIIF standards.
+- [IIIF Quick Start Guide](http://iiif.io/technical-details/) A quick overview of how you might get started with implementing various IIIF standards.
 - [Drag and Drop](https://medium.com/@aeschylus/create-and-share-iiif-items-quickly-and-easily-with-drag-and-drop-over-email-879f13c9caba) a IIIF image into Mirador.
 - [Fellow Travelers: The Canterbury Tales and IIIF](http://web.stanford.edu/group/dmstech/cgi-bin/wordpress/author/blalbrit/) by Benjamin Albritton includes an explanation of the use case for medieval scholars using Chaucer as an example and short section on how to make a page comparison demo in Mirador.
 - [IIIF Intro (fr)](http://doc.biblissima-condorcet.fr/introduction-iiif) Introduction to IIIF (in French).